swayos/swayos.github.io/README.md

 Linux

 - Arch ( Actual )
+  - feature complete

 - Debian 12 ( Bookworm )
   - pamac is not available so gnome-software is used
   - have to fix the magnifier icon in font-awesome

+- FreeBSD 13
+  - no gui software store
+  - no google chrome, chromium is used
+  - no iwgtk and no wifi selector
+  - no blueman and no bluetooth selector

 ## UI Structure of SwayOS